Erudika/para/README.md

 ## Wishlist / Roadmap

 - `Search` implementation for MongoDB
-- Make the API server more efficient with fibers (Quasar?)
 - OpenAPI 3+ compatible API at `/v2` (not soon)

 ## Contributing